- What is distracted driving?

 It’s important to remember that most distracted driving is preventable.
 And preventing crashes can help protect your business from increased insurance premiums, possible litigation expenses, lost productivity, negative publicity, and a decrease in employee morale.

+You can take action to reduce distraction.
 Here are steps employers can take to help reduce the risk:

 - Talk with your employees to get their input on any changes that should be made.